yufanana/ComputerVision02504/README.md

 See examples in [ex8.ipynb](notebooks/ex8.ipynb)

+### SIFT

-SIFT: features localized at interest points, adapted to scale, inavariance to appearance changes
+- features localized at interest points, adapted to scale, inavariance to appearance changes
 - scale-space blob detection using difference of Gaussians (DoG)
 - interest point localization
 - orientation assignment